steveseguin/powerpoint_remote/README.md

 For developers, the IFRAME API commands are `{nextSlide:true}` and  `{prevSlide:true}`.
 Pretty simple, and this will auto-transmit the commands to any remotely connected peer with `&midiin` added to their URL.
 If they have the autohotkey script running, and PowerPoint running, it should give you control of their presentation.

+ie: `iframe.contentWindow.postMessage({nextSlide:true}, '*');`

-This is currently only available on VDO.Ninja version 22.12 and up.
+This `nextSlide` and `prevSlide` API call is currently only available on VDO.Ninja version 22.12 and up.
 Refer to the VDO.Ninja IFRAME documentation here https://docs.vdo.ninja/guides/iframe-api-documentation

+If you want to make custom commands, you can just issue RAW MIDI commands via the VDO.Ninja IFRAME API instead.

+`iframe.contentWindow.postMessage({"sendRawMIDI":{data:[176, 110, 12]}}, '*');` is an example of a MIDI command.
+You'll need to update the AutoHotKey script to listen for those new MIDI commands, and do something with it, but that's pretty easy in most cases.
+Adding a button for such a custom command to the sample code provided is just basic javascript/html, which is also quite accessible.

+Sending raw MIDI commands is supported I think in v20 of VDO.Ninja; not just v22.12 and newer.

 ## HTTP / Websocket API